ebertolo/smart-summary/README.md

 # 4. Start the containers (this will build and start everything)
 docker-compose up --build

-# 5. Access the application
+# 5. Access the application with user id: demo and pwd as set in .env file
 # Frontend: http://localhost:3000
 # Backend API: http://localhost:8000/docs
 ```